ninjahawk/coolcodethings/README.md

-This is a growing collection of cool coding things that I have made.
+This is a growing collection of cool coding things that I've made.